 Art director Paul Palmentola thoroughly acquainted himself with B-movie sci-fi over the years to come.
 He moved to serial making, designing sets for Brick Bradford (1947), Superman (1948), Bruce Gentry, Batman and Robin (both 1949), Atom Man vs. Superman (1951), Mysterious Island (1952), Captain Video, Master of the Stratosphere, The Lost Planet (both 1953) and Adventures of Captain Africa, Mighty Jungle Avenger!
 (1954).
-He then turned to films like It Came from Beneath the Sea (1955, review), Creature with the Atom Brain (1955), Earth vs. The Flying Saucers (1956), and last but not least The Giant Claw (1957).
+He then turned to films like It Came from Beneath the Sea (1955, review), Creature with the Atom Brain (1955), Earth vs. The Flying Saucers (1956, review), and last but not least The Giant Claw (1957).

 Composer Albert Glasser was as prolific a composer as Sam Newfield was as a director.
 IMDb credits him for over 100 film compositions and over 100 as part of the music department, and legend has it that there are several more out there that he is not credited for.
 His playing ground was strictly restricted to B movies, including The Neanderthal Man (1953), Indestructible Man (1956, review), Monster from Green Hell (1957), The Amazing Colossal Man (1957) and Earth vs the Spider (1958).

 All in all, a cheaply but professionally made mad scientist film that is worth viewing for some originality.
 The setup is fairly unoriginal: mad scientist turns person into monster over love after good intentions turn sour + gorilla + Eastern European villain + beautiful woman who does nothing + J. Carroll Naish + Glenn Strange.
 But even so, what is a bit different here is that the ”monster” is in fact not feared by anyone, nor is it malicious, but actually the hero of the piece.
 Unfortunately the script has many flaws, as mentioned earlier, the biggest one is that very little actually happens in this over-long yawner.
 Good for one view as a novelty.